 “We are unfortunately seeing colorectal cancer develop in younger and younger patients,” says Dr. Saurin Chokshi, Investigator at the GI Cancer Research Program at Sarah Cannon Research Institute.
 “At this point, we do not fully understand the mechanisms behind this change; however research is being done here at Sarah Cannon and at other sites to look at contributing factors such as the health of our gut microbiomes, environmental exposures, and lifestyle habits.
 As colorectal cancer is no longer becoming a disease of the elderly, it is now more important than ever for our younger population to be aware of the early signs of disease as well as be mindful of lifestyle and dietary habits.”

 Symptoms of Colon Cancer

-While in many cases, there are no symptoms with colon cancer, but certain symptoms can be warning signs that need to be evaluated.
+While in many cases, there are no obvious symptoms with colon cancer, there are some that can be warning signs and should be discussed with your physician.
 These include:

 - A change in bowel habits

 - Blood in the stool that is either bright red, black or tarry